rabin5053/Open-Jacson-Networks/README.md

 ## Program:
+DEVELOPED BY : R.Rabin
+REGISTER NO : 24900518

 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): ")) ser_time1=float(input("Enter the mean  inter service time of Lathe Machine 1 (in secs) :  "))